 I remember that for the first two or three months of practice I dealt with a lot of resistance from my body and mind.
 Especially whenever I sat down in the Sukhasana pose, I recall not being able to breath properly, and felt that maybe the anxiety was being triggered by the pose itself.

 I told Ale, and she approached me very gently, as usual, and told me very peacefully, that I could embrace it, the anxiety that was coming along, and that it “was only me and my mat”, nothing else in that room to worry about.

-The kaiut method helped me afterall to understand the limitations of my body, and to gradually overcome them, gaining more mobility and freedom.
-But differently than other method’s I had tried before, it works in a very gentle, yet firm, way.
+The Kaiut Method helped me to understand the limitations of my body, and to gradually overcome them, gaining more mobility and freedom.
+But different than other methods I had tried before, it works in a very gentle, yet firm and clear, way.

-Now I’m writing this from Italy, where I current live, and prepairing myself to have one of Ale’s and Bruno’s classes, in a few hours via streaming, directly from New Orleans, US.
-It’s funny how life goes, and how we can still connect ourselves to people, despite of the distance, despite of the difficulties we might be going through.
-I no longer experiment shoulder pain, from that bursitis, and I still experience anxiety issues nowadays, but the change was that Sukhasana is today one of the best poses and “places to be” whenever I’m dealing with it, and I always recall that learning: “It’s just me and my mat”, and I feel safe.
+Now I’m writing this from Italy, where I currently live, and preparing myself to have one of Ale’s and Bruno’s classes in a few hours via streaming from New Orleans, USA.
+It’s funny how life goes, and how we can still connect ourselves to people, despite the distance, despite the difficulties we might be going through.
+I no longer experience shoulder pain from that bursitis.
+I still experience anxiety issues nowadays, but the change is that Sukhasana is today one of the best poses and “places to be” whenever I’m dealing with it, and I always recall that learning: “It’s just me and my mat”, and I feel safe.